 Contact an Omaha Sex Crime Lawyer at Petersen Law Office

 If you have been charged with a sex offense in the State of Nebraska, do not hesitate to consult with an experienced sex crime lawyer as soon as possible to ensure that your rights are protected.
-In Nebraska contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case.
+In Nebraska, contact Petersen Criminal Defense Law today to discuss your case.